-To evaluate the quadrupole moment using Eq.(\ref{macroquad}), we construct a $N\times N_o$ dimensional matrix $\mathcal{U}$ by a columnwise marshaling of $N_o$ eigenvectors according to their energy.
-Here $N$ is the total number of states while, $N_o$ is the number of occupied states.
-Afterwards, we formulate another matrix operator $\mathcal{W}$ :
+To evaluate the quadrupole moment using Eq.(\ref{macroquad}), we construct a $N\times N_o$ dimensional matrix $\mathcal{U}$ by a column-wise marshaling of $N_o$ eigenvectors according to their energy.
+Here $N$ is the total number of states while $N_o$ is the number of occupied states.
+Afterward, we formulate another matrix operator $\mathcal{W}$ :

 Here, $\alpha$ includes both the orbial and spin index.
 We consider $f(x_{i\alpha},y_{i\alpha})=x_{i\alpha}y_{i\alpha}$.
 Therefore, $Q_{xy}^{(0)}$, defined in Eq.(\ref{macroquad}), can be recasted into the following form using the above mentioned matrices as